Popular Types of Flooring

 Linoleum Flooring

-Linoleum is made from cork and linseed oil and can last for decades if maintained properly.
-It’s an economical option with many design possibilities.
-However, the softer material is easier to damage, and it's known to fade with sun exposure.
+Linoleum is made from linseed oil and cork and can endure for many years if maintained properly.
+It’s a cost-effective option with many design possibilities.
+However, the softer material is easier to damage, and it's known to discolor with sunlight exposure.
 It’s also not suitable for areas with excess moisture like kitchens and bathrooms.

 Carpet